Lerner index: Definition

-The Lerner Rule or Lerner Condition is that if it is to maximize its profits, the firm must choose its price so that the Lerner Index equals -1 over the elasticity of demand facing the firm (note that this is not necessarily the same as the market elasticity of demand):
+The Lerner Rule or Lerner Condition is that if a firm with enough market power (e.g. a monopolist) maximizes profits then it will choose its price and production so that the Lerner Index is the negative reciprocal of the elasticity of demand facing the firm (note that this is not necessarily the same as the market elasticity of demand):

 A drawback of the Lerner Index is that while it is relatively easy to observe a firm's prices, it is quite difficult to measure its marginal costs.
 In practice, the average cost is often used as an approximation.